Finally we got an interview opportunity!

 Personally, I do not see myself flying for Emirates Airlines for too long.
 This is not to say it is a bad airline, but I would like to fly for another airline that has a better working environment especially in terms of crew scheduling.

 For those who would like to fly for Emirates, please do not be discouraged.
 Go for it!
-The whole experience is quite awesome and I believe that you can’t get this much of experience with any other job.
+The whole experience is quite awesome and we believe that you can’t get this much of experience with any other job.
 Yes, the challenges are there just like in any other airline you could possibly work for, but all you need to do is stay positive.
 As a pilot, you`ll meet great people across the world and the places you’ll visit will be breathtaking… everything is so worth it!
 Just be yourself and want Emirates so badly you will fly for it.”